Audio Version Available

 (Editor’s note: Guo Tong is a 33-year-old Singaporean who has been busking part time for the past five years.
 This is her story, as told to John)

-For all the attention it has received recently, the reality of busking hits a little different.
+For all the attention it has received recently, the reality of busking in Singapore hits a little different.

 It’s 3pm on a Saturday.
 I’m meeting some other singers from my music studio for a gig we are doing tomorrow.